Motion-o: Trajectory-Grounded Video Reasoning: Introduction

 \section{Introduction}

-Humans effortlessly perceive motion; we recognize when a person walks leftward, when a ball accelerates, or when a vehicle follows a smooth arc.
+\comparison Humans effortlessly perceive motion.
+We recognize when a person walks leftward, when a ball accelerates, or when a vehicle follows a smooth arc.
 This capacity for motion understanding is so fundamental that it often goes unnoticed, yet it underpins our ability to predict, explain, and reason about the dynamic visual world.
-By contrast, today's vision-language models (VLMs) still lack an explicit mechanism to reason about how objects move between observations.
-As a result, models frequently rely on static priors or textual interpolation to ``fill in'' dynamics, producing motion statements that are plausible but ungrounded and difficult to verify.
+However, many current vision-language model (VLM) reasoning pipelines still represent evidence primarily as localized snapshots, and lack an explicit mechanism to reason about how objects move between observations.
+As a result, models frequently rely on textual interpolation to ``fill in'' dynamics, producing motion statements that are plausible but ungrounded and difficult to verify.